TEAMMATES/teammates-ops/community.md

 * Perform maintenance tasks regularly in their portfolio area.
 For example:
   * For feature-related areas: fixing bugs, testing for correctness and performance, paying off code-related technical debts.
   * For DevOps: researching new development tools or alternative workflow to be adopted, updating third-party dependencies.
+    * In addition, the area lead for DevOps will have a "push" access to the ops repository.
   * For documentation: making sure they are updated and relevant.

 ### Project Lead